Plant-centered prepared food delivery startup Thistle raises $10.3 million – TechCrunch

 “We tested the program last fall, and the responses were overwhelmingly positive.
 We’re excited to be able to officially roll out the program to our customers this month, with the primary goal to further support our customers along each stage of their wellness journey,” Avnery said.

-The husband and wife duo offer menu plans starting at $42 a week or $11.50 per meal, according to the company’s website and all meals are gluten and dairy free (with vegan options available).
+The husband and wife duo offer menu plans starting at $42 a week or $11.50 per meal, according to the company’s website, and all meals are gluten and dairy-free (with vegan options available).

 The financing for Thistle comes during a plant-based food boom that’s been sweeping the nation — and the nation’s investors.

-“Eating a plant-forward diet is the single most impactful way to reduce your overall environmental footprint, reducing climate change, pollution, resource consumption, and species extinction,” said Dan Gluck, Managing Partner of PowerPlant Ventures, in a statement.
+“Eating a plant-forward diet is the single most impactful way to reduce your overall environmental footprint, reducing climate change, pollution, resource consumption, and species extinction,” said Dan Gluck, managing partner of PowerPlant Ventures, in a statement.
 “Consumer demand for plant-based foods is outperforming total food growth today, and this trend is expected to increase over the next decade as more people realize that eating more plants is a critical component to the long-term health of both the planet and our population.”